kubernetes/dashboard/docs/design/access-control.md

 the correct usage.

 NOTE: The design proposed in this document will combine certain concepts:
-* ClusterRoles will be referred to as Roles for the namespace "*"
+* ClusterRoles will be referred to as Roles for the namespace "all namespaces"
-* ClusterRoleBindings will be referred to as RoleBindings for the namespace "*"
+* ClusterRoleBindings will be referred to as RoleBindings for the namespace "all namespaces"

 ## Use Cases